 UK leader Sunak is racing to persuade lawmakers to back his Rwanda migration bill in a key vote

-LONDON — British Prime Minister Rishi Sunak was trying to cajole recalcitrant lawmakers into supporting his signature immigration policy in a vote Tuesday, with defeat likely to leave his authority shredded and his government teetering.
+LONDON — U.K. Prime Minister Rishi Sunak was trying to cajole recalcitrant lawmakers into supporting his signature immigration policy in a vote on Tuesday, with defeat likely to leave his authority shredded and his government teetering.

 The House of Commons is due to vote on whether to approve in principle a bill that Sunak says will revive a plan to send asylum-seekers to Rwanda that was ruled illegal by the U.K. Supreme Court.

-But the Safety of Rwanda (Asylum and Immigration) Bill faces opposition from hard-liners on the Conservative right, who say it does not go far enough to ensure migrants who arrive in the U.K. without permission can be deported.
+But the Safety of Rwanda (Asylum and Immigration) Bill faces opposition from hard-liners on the Conservative right, who say it doesn't go far enough to ensure migrants who arrive in the U.K. without permission can be deported.

 With opposition parties also saying they will oppose the bill, it would take fewer than 30 Conservatives to vote against the legislation to kill it.

-Michael Tomlinson, the newly appointed minister for illegal migration, predicted that “this bill will get through tonight.”
-He promised to “engage constructively” with lawmakers to address their concerns.
+The government was so nervous about the result that it ordered Climate Minister Graham Stuart to fly back from the COP28 summit in Dubai, United Arab Emirates, where negotiations are in their final hours, for the vote.
+He's due to return to Dubai after the vote.

-Sunak invited more than a dozen hard-liners to a breakfast meeting in 10 Downing St. on Tuesday, trying to persuade them over coffee and smoked salmon.
-The group left without speaking to reporters.
+Sunak invited more than a dozen party hard-liners to a breakfast meeting in 10 Downing St. on Tuesday, trying to persuade them over coffee and smoked salmon to back the bill.

+On social media, Sunak urged lawmakers to support “the toughest ever anti-illegal immigration legislation.”

+"This bill will allow us to control who comes into this country – not criminal gangs or foreign courts," he tweeted.
+“To stop the boats, we need to back this bill.”

 If the bill passes Tuesday’s vote, weeks of wrangling and more votes in Parliament lie ahead before it can become law.